SujalChoudhari/CodaWiki/04-Operators.md

 ## Unary Operators

-Unary operators perform operations on a single operand.
+Unary operators perform operations on a single operand.In simple terms, unary operators work with just one piece of data and perform a specific action on it.

 - **Unary Plus (`+`)**: Represents the identity of an operand.
 - **Unary Minus (`-`)**: Negates the value of an operand.